v8/v8.dev/src/docs/committer-responsibility.md

 ---
 title: 'Responsibilities of V8 committers and reviewers'
 ---
-## Commit guidelines

-When you’re committing to the V8 repositories, ensure that you follow those guidelines (adapted from <https://dev.chromium.org/developers/committers-responsibility>):
+When you’re committing to the V8 repositories, ensure that you follow these guidelines (adapted from <https://dev.chromium.org/developers/committers-responsibility>):

 1. Find the right reviewer for your changes and for patches you’re asked to review.
 1. Be available on IM and/or email before and after you land the change.